sinch/nuget-serversdk/README.md

 ##### IDictionary<string,string> Cookies
 During a callback session, you can set cookie values that survive between callbacks.
 A cookie has a string id and a string value (key/value pairs).

 Limitations: The id of a cookie cannot be longer that 50 characters.
 The sum of the size of all cookie values cannot be bigger than 1k characters.
-These limitations are currently not enforced by this library, but will be enfocred by the Sinch backend.
+These limitations are currently not enforced by this library, but will be enforced by the Sinch backend.

 ##### string Custom
-This is the string data that you supplied when initiating the call - either when placing the call in the client SDK or when initating the call using the Sincg REST API.
+This is the string data that you supplied when initiating the call - either when placing the call in the client SDK or when initiating the call using the Sinch REST API.
 This data will also end up in any CDR associated with the call.

 ##### Event Event